reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 We are using a standard JVM dashboard to view our application metrics.

 ## Configuring Kubernetes Probes
 Microservices built with Spring Boot are commonly packaged in containers and deployed to container orchestration systems like Kubernetes.
 One of the key features of Kubernetes is self-healing, which it does by regularly checking the health of the application.

-The container is replaced with a healthy instance, anytime it goes down.
+Among its many components,the [Kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet) ensures that the containers are running and replaced with a healthy instance, anytime it goes down.
 This is detected using two properties:
-\

 **Liveness Check**: An endpoint indicating that the application is available.
-The Kubelet process uses liveness probes to know when to restart a container.
+The Kubelet uses liveness probes to know when to restart a container.
-**Readiness Check**: The Kubelet process of Kubernetes uses readiness probes to know when a container is ready to start accepting traffic.
+**Readiness Check**: The Kubelet uses readiness probes to know when a container is ready to start accepting traffic.

 We will enable these two health checks by setting the property in application.properties.
 ```